ilytobias/Khan-Destroyer/README.md

 ## Bookmarklet

-* Choose a hack [Answer Overwrite](https://github.com/ilytobias/Khan-Destroyer/blob/main/cheats/answer_overwrite.md), [Auto Answer](https://github.com/ilytobias/Khan-Destroyer/blob/main/cheats/auto_answer.md), [Answer Revealer](https://github.com/ilytobias/Khan-Destroyer/blob/main/cheats/show_answers.md), Or if you know what you're doing you can try the [Energy Point Farmer](https://github.com/ilytobias/Khan-Destroyer/blob/main/cheats/farmer.md)
+* Choose a hack [Answer Overwrite](https://github.com/ilytobias/Khan-Destroyer/blob/main/cheats/answer_overwrite.md), [Auto Answer](https://github.com/ilytobias/Khan-Destroyer/blob/main/cheats/auto_answer.md), [Answer Revealer](https://github.com/ilytobias/Khan-Destroyer/blob/main/cheats/show_answers.md), or if you know what you're doing you can try the [Energy Point Farmer](https://github.com/ilytobias/Khan-Destroyer/blob/main/cheats/farmer.md)
 * Follow directions on the page it opens.

+<br><br>
+* Want to test new cheats?
+Go [here](https://github.com/orphanlol/Khan-Destroyer/tree/main/beta) for beta hacks, which may be moved out of the branch once they're ready!
+The minute hack is in beta right now, go [here](https://github.com/orphanlol/Khan-Destroyer/blob/main/beta/min_hack.md) to test it and follow the steps there!
 # About

 ## Safe?